 - Too hot temperature or too cold temperature

 - Detergents and soaps

 Unfortunately, there is no cure for eczema yet as of present.
 However its symptoms can be managed with certain eczema treatments and avoidance of irritants or triggers.
 There are prescribed medication treatments for eczema and in the form of pills, creams and ointments.

 Argan Oil as Eczema Treatment

-Keeping the skin moisturized is an effective treatment for this skin condition as well as an effective means to prevent flare ups.
-The Moroccan Argan oil is great for people with eczema since the oil contains nutrients with great moisturizing properties such as Vitamin E, essential fatty acids and Sterols.
-It also has anti-inflammatory properties therefore helping soothe and relieve flare-ups.
+Keeping the skin moisturized is an effective treatment for eczema as well as an effective means to prevent flare-ups.
+The Moroccan Argan oil is great for people with eczema since the oil contains nutrients with great moisturizing properties such as Vitamin E, essential fatty acids, and Sterols.
+It also has anti-inflammatory properties, therefore, helping soothe and relieve flare-ups.
 Remember to consult your dermatologist about using the oil as part of your eczema treatment.